dansholds/grapple-comps-min/content/posts/15788-roll-a-lot-tournament-3.md

 WELCOME TO THE ROLL A LOT BJJ GI & NO GI JIU JITSU TOURNAMENT

-ROLL A LOT Tournament 3 (SALEM) : SATURDAY, JUNE 22, 2024
+ROLL A LOT Tournament 3 (SALEM) - SATURDAY, JUNE 22, 2024

 Location - Salem Armory Auditorium 2310 17th Street Northeast, Salem, OR, 97301

-Doors Open @ 7:30am | Event Starts @ 9am
+Doors Open @ 7-30am | Event Starts @ 9am

 Open Registration Pricing - $95.00 for single division - $130.00 for Gi/No-Gi Combo -  $15.00 Open Weight division add-on option available.
 (Not available to White Belt Grapplers).

-We will offer a full refund to athletes until close of registration on March 9, 2024 at 11:59pm PST.
+We will offer a full refund to athletes until close of registration on June 14, 2024 at 11-59pm PST.

 THIS TOURNAMENT IS PRE-REGISTRATION ONLY THERE WILL BE NO LATE REGISTRATIONS ALLOWED